frakman1/DemeoMods-Revolutions/HouseRules.Essentials/README.md

   ```

 #### __AbilityStealthDamageOverridden__: Ability stealthBonusDamage is overridden
   - Can function for abilities which don't do damage.
-(You can make a FlashBomb hurt).
+(You can make a Flashbang hurt).
   - To configure:
     - Specify the [AbilityKey](../docs/SettingsReference.md#abilitykeys) of the ability to modify.
     - Specify a positive integer for stealthBonusDamage E.g.: `"PlayerMelee": 2` adds 2 damage to a normal attack if stealthed.